 Useful facts

-What is Strep A Infection & what is Scarlet Fever?
+What is Strep A Infection and what is Scarlet Fever?

 Scarlet fever, which is sometimes called scarlatina, is an infection caused by Streptococcus pyogenes or ‘Group A Streptococci’ bacteria (Strep A).

-This is often abbreviated to ‘GAS’, the term used throughout this fact sheet.
+This is often shortened to ‘GAS’, the term used throughout this fact sheet.

-• GAS often presents as sore throat, it can also cause the skin infection, impetigo, (see symptoms to the right).
+• GAS often presents as sore throat, it can also cause the skin infection, impetigo, (see “what can i expect when someone is infected?”).

-• GAS is highly infectious spreading easily & quickly.
+• GAS is highly infectious spreading easily and quickly.

 • Prompt treatment is important to minimise the spread.

-• It is a ‘notifiable’ infection, meaning that it must be reported so that effective monitoring and protection can be put in place to reduce the risk of it spreading.
+• It is a ‘notifiable’ infection, meaning that it must be reported so that monitoring and public health protection can be put in place to reduce the risk of it spreading.

 • In rare cases GAS bacteria can spread & get into the bloodstream & cause invasive disease such as septicaemia, called ‘invasive Group A Streptococci infection’, abbreviated to ‘iGAS’.

-How common is GAS infection & who is most likely to catch it?
+How common is GAS infection and who is most likely to catch it?

-• GAS infections are relatively rare, although in England there are on average 30,000 cases per year with the main peaks occurring in the winter and spring.
+• GAS infections are quite rare, in England there are around 30,000 cases per year with higher peaks of infection seen every few years.

-• Older people and those with other underlying health conditions are most likely to have more serious disease as a result of infection.
+• It can, however, affect any one at any age; older people and those with underlying health conditions are most likely to have more serious disease because of infection.

 How is infection spread?

-• GAS can be transmitted by close contact with an infected person’s mucus or saliva, which might be on cups, plates, pens, toys or surfaces, such as tables which have been used or touched by them.
+• GAS can be spread through contact with an infected person’s mucus or saliva, maybe on cups, plates, pens, toys or surfaces like tables which have been used or touched by them.

-• It can also be caught by breathing infected airborne droplets produced when an infected person’s coughs or sneezes or even when they are breathing normally.
+• You can also catch it by breathing in droplets from an infected person’s coughs, sneezes or even normal breathing.

-• Infection can also be spread from people who don’t have any symptoms of disease.
+• Infection can also be spread from people who are carrying the bacteria, described as colonised, but who don’t have any symptoms of disease.

 What can I expect when someone is infected?